100 Jamstack Tools, APIs & Services Compared - SitePoint

 Heroku is the only service in this list that allows you to host dynamic pages: Node.js, Ruby, Python, Java, PHP, Go, Scala and Clojure (check their Language Support page).
 So if you aren’t yet quite ready to go static, this might be a good way to test your dynamic sites online for free.

-Others Services
+Other Services

 With 194 data centers as of 2020, Cloudflare is — by many metrics — the company that offers the lowest latency for their DNS and CDN services around the world.
 They serve big companies but also have a number of services oriented to developers, like Workers Sites.
 The service isn’t free ($5/mo minimum charge) but it’s as top performant as you can get, and fairly easy to use.